Professor Vincent Xiaoguang Qi

 Professor Qi has delivered speeches, lectures and seminars at a number of overseas and Chinese universities or organisations such as the University of Cambridge, Harvard University, Cornell University, Peking University, Tsinghua University, Zhejiang University, HEC Paris, Queen’s University Belfast, the Chinese University of Hong Kong, Beijing Normal University, and the China University of Political Science and Law, and at the Chinese Civil Think Tank and British Consulate-General Shanghai.

 Professor Qi has gained substantial experiences in China and the UK as well as other international assignments in more than 20 countries across five continents.
 In his early professional career, Professor Qi served in several of the 500 fortune multi-national companies, international organisations and SMEs in different commercial, management and leadership roles (e.g. at the Swedish Trade Council at Embassy of Sweden in Beijing, DHL, Deutsche Bahn, CMA CGM and K-Line).
-Professor Qi advises and co-founded VB.
-The mission of this entity is to bridge the eco-systems of international business with CSR focus.
+Professor Qi is also invited to advise couple of entities to bridge the eco-systems of international business with CSR focus.
 In 2012, Professor Qi was nominated as a finalist for 'Yale World Fellow', Yale University.
-Since 2014, Professor Qi has received several government awards in Beijing and Shanghai in recognition of his unique contributios to communities; he was also invited to contribute to the Chinese People's Political Consultative Conference (CPPCC).
+Since 2014, Professor Qi has received several government awards in Beijing and Shanghai in recognition of his unique contributions to communities.

 Professor Qi earned his PhD through a collaborative PhD programme between University College London (UCL) with a UCL Research Award and Minzu University of China with a scholarship awarded by the China Scholarship Council.
 He also gained an MBA degree through the Executive MBA Programme, awarded by the University of Cambridge.